 Aim to do this around a month before your current contract ends, as then you're most realistically liable to ditch and leave.
 Try it earlier and you're simply met with “you've a contract and can't cancel it”.

 STEP 1.
 Ask for a better tariff

 The first step is the easiest; call up and tell the operator you're unhappy with your existing tariff.
 There are two choices of argument:

-The internet price comparison sites MoneySupermarket* or Omio* are perfect for quickly benchmarking prices.
-Simply put in your usage details and it speedily reveals the cheapest tariffs and packages available.
-Also worth checking is MobilePhoneChecker* and for a more detailed analysis Billmonitor* is good, or better still read the full Mobile Phone Cost Cutting article for more cost cutting tricks.
+Internet price comparison sites such as MoneySupermarket* or Omio* are perfect for quickly benchmarking prices.
+Put in your usage details and it speedily reveals the cheapest tariffs and packages available.
+Also worth checking is MobilePhoneChecker* and for a more detailed analysis Billmonitor* or better still read the full Mobile Phone Cost Cutting article for more cost cutting tricks.

 Alternatively, to just ‘have a go'; call up and say it's too expensive.
 Ask what the best tariff available is, then if its offer isn't good enough tell it so.
 This can work well, as packages better than the best new customer versions, or special extra discounts are sometimes available if you push.

-And always remember to request free texts and a phone upgrade too.
-If they don't give you what you want, ask to leave.
+And always remember to request a better package and a phone upgrade too.
+If you're not given what you want - ask to leave.